 Recent publications

-Impact of crises on society and healthcare
+Impact of Crises on Society and Healthcare

 During economic, political, or health crises, social inequalities often become more pronounced.
 Low-income and marginalized populations are disproportionately affected, as they typically have limited access to resources and consequently experience the most severe repercussions.
 In the health sector, crises frequently overburden infrastructure due to an intensified demand for medical services, while shortages of personnel and equipment can exacerbate these pressures and compromise the quality of care.
 Simultaneously, crises can spur innovation and reform, necessitating new solutions to address emerging challenges.
 This research area aims to investigate the complex developments associated with such crises.